 - Prospective manufacturers can be helped to leap ahead of the field.

 - 2T chairs may become obligatory for prolonged sedentary use.
-In this event there will be considerable loss to manufacturers and offices that use mid-upright chairs if they fail to upgrade.
+In this event there will be considerable loss to manufacturers and offices that use mid-upright chairs if they fail to provide a 2T compliant model.

 - Only a few firms wish to have a ‘retro’ look.
 Most want to project a cutting edge image.
 ‘Coolness’ is the word.
 A 2T chair answers this exactly and in addition reduces LBP and increases productivity by lessened morbidity and stress.